• Skip to primary navigation

 Walking West Linn, Oregon: Our 10 Most Popular Route Maps

 Are you looking for well-tested, online route maps for walking West Linn, Oregon?
-That you can view from your iPhone while walking?
+Walk Maps you can view from your iPhone while walking?
 With turn-by-turn directions?
 So were we!
-And now we’re walking West Linn, day by day, mile by mile, as we explore all the neighborhoods and communities nestled in and around this great city.

 Exchanging the kinetic energy of downtown Portland–with it’s 95+ closely joined, easily accessible neighborhoods–for the laid-back vibe of nearby West Linn– with miles of rolling hills, pasturelands, forests, and vineyards–precipitated more than a change of scenery for us.